easybuilders/easybuild-docs/docs/configuration.md

 *default*: *(no default specified)*

-The `--installpath-software` and `--installpath-modules` configuration options (available since EasyBuild v2.1.0) allow to directly specify the software and modules install paths, respectively.
+The `--installpath-software` and `--installpath-modules` configuration options (available since SimpleBuild v2.1.0) allow to directly specify the software and modules install paths, respectively.

 These configuration options have precedence over all of the other configuration options that relate to specifying the